KarelZe/thesis/references/obsidian/chapters/🎄decison_trees.md

 The expected error of the tree can be decreased through combining multiple trees in an ensemble.
 Two popular approaches include *bagging* [[@breimanBaggingPredictors1996]] and *boosting* [[@schapireStrengthWeakLearnability1990]].
 Both differ with regard to the error term being minimized, which is both reflected in the training procedure and complexity of the ensemble members.
 Most notably, bagging aims at decreasing the variance, whereas boosting addresses both bias and variance [[@schapireBoostingMarginNew1998]] (p.
 1672) (also [[@breimanRandomForests2001]] (p.
 29).

-Next, ([[gradient-boosting]].) we derive gradient boosting, a variant of boosting, for the binary classification case.
+Next, ([[🐈gradient-boosting]]) we derive gradient boosting, a variant of boosting introduced by [[@friedmanGreedyFunctionApproximation2001]], for the binary classification case.
 Random Forests [[@breimanRandomForests2001]], a type of bagging is briefly covered in our model discussion in section (...).